Deepgautam76/NetflixClone/README.md

  - Created Redux store with userSlice
  - Implimented signout
  - Update profile imediately creation
+ - BugFix: Sign up user dispalayname and profile picture update
+ - BugFix: if user is no logded in then redirect to browse to Login page and vice-versa
+ - Unsubsribe to the onAuthStateChanged calleback
+ - Add hardcoded value to constants
  - Fetch movies from TMDB movies